-On July 15th Tahiti, Bora Bora, Mo’orea and other French Polynesian islands reopened to tourists from all countries.
+On July 15, 2020, Tahiti, Bora Bora, Mo’orea and other French Polynesian islands reopened to tourists from all countries.
 Then, due to a change in the epidemiological situation, they re-closed early 2021 for a few months.

 Countries That Can Travel To Tahiti and Bora Bora (French Polynesia):

-Starting on July 15th, tourists from any country worldwide may enter Tahiti and Bora Bora with NO isolation period.
+As of mid-2021, tourists from any country worldwide may enter Tahiti and Bora Bora.

-However, there are still some health and safety protocols and requirements the French Polynesian government are asking of visitors.
+There are health and safety protocols and requirements the French Polynesian government are asking of visitors.
 They include:

 - Wearing a mask during the inbound flight